ttytyper/udinaturendk-client/README.md

 dokumenteret API.

 ### In English

+## Note: This script doesn't work anymore due to a new API

+Udinaturen.dk has switched to a new API, which is not compatible with this script.
+For that reason, the project has been archived.

 [Udinaturen.dk](http://udinaturen.dk/) offers information about varies events, trails and facilities related to the Danish nature.
 Perfect for planning a trip